Alice Mary Baldwin

 Alice Mary Baldwin (January 24, 1879 – October 12, 1960) was an American historian and educator, noted as the Dean of the Woman's College of Duke University from 1923 until her retirement in 1947.

 Background and education

 Baldwin was born in 1879 in Lewiston, Maine, the eldest of five children of a Congregationist minister.
 She moved with her family at the age of nine to East Orange, New Jersey, where she was educated in private school before entering Bates College in 1896.
 After one year, she transferred to Cornell University where she was named to the Phi Beta Kappa honor society and from where she graduated with a Bachelor of Arts degree in history in 1900.
+Baldwin was a part of multiple organizations, including U.S Navy Waves, the American Association of University Women, the Southern School for Workers, and the Duke University Woman's College.

 Career as a historian

 Baldwin remained at Cornell to receive her master's degree in history in 1902, and then went to Europe on a fellowship to study at the Sorbonne and research in Sweden.
 (The subject of her master's thesis had been "Gustavus III of Sweden: A Study in Enlightened Despotism.")